 - You prefer a minimal, unadorned bezel and clean case lines

-- Formal and black-tie occasions are the primary context for this watch
+- Formal and black-tie occasions are the primary context

 - You prefer leather over a metal bracelet at all times